SevenSecrets/CV/README.md

 - I enjoy game development as a hobby, which was what originally got me into programming as a teenager, beginning with Flash, and nowadays using Unity.

 #### Cybersecurity
-- I take part in CTFs (Capture the Flag) such as [PicoCTF](https://picoctf.com/) and the [TryHackMe](https://tryhackme.com/) online for fun and to help me practice cybersecurity skills, especially web security.
+- I take part in CTFs (Capture the Flag) such as [PicoCTF](https://picoctf.com/) and [TryHackMe](https://tryhackme.com/) online for fun and to help me practice cybersecurity skills, especially web security.

 #### First Aid and Community Care
 - I am First Aid trained, with a focus on mental health, as part of working with a community care and first aid collective which is focused on helping vulnerable LGBT+ people.